What Is GHB?

-GHB (gamma hydroxybutyrate) is a depressant that is usually available in the form of a clear liquid.
+GHB (gamma hydroxybutyrate) is a type of depressant.
+It's usually available as a clear liquid.
 It is known as a designer drug because it is made (usually in home basement labs) for the purposes of getting high.

-Like Ecstasy, GHB is popular with club-goers and those who go to "rave" parties, including teens and young adults.
-When mixed with alcohol, the drug produces a depressant effect that can cause a person to become unconscious and black out.
-As a result, GHB is often referred to as the date rape drug.
+Like MDMA (Ecstasy), GHB is popular with club-goers and at "rave" parties.
+When mixed with alcohol, it has a depressant effect that can cause someone to black out.
+This is why GHB is often called the date rape drug.

 Liquid Ecstasy, G, Georgia homeboy, cups

 Swallowed (in liquid or powder form, which is mixed with water, or as tablets)